bunniico/is-furry-py/README.md

 ```

 ## Options
-All options are optional, the values shown in this example are the defaults
+The values shown in this example are the defaults.
+Custom options will overwrite the defaults.
 ```js
 isFurry('Is this message furry owo', {
     fold: false,